2021–22 Belgian National Division 1: Promotion play-offs

 The teams finishing in the top four positions entered the promotion play-offs.
 The points obtained during the regular season were halved (and rounded up) before the start of the playoff, as a result, RFC Liège started with 25 points, Knokke and Dessel with 24 points, and Dender EH with 23 points.
 As all teams had finished the regular season on an even number of points, no rounding occurred.
 Going into the playoffs, only Dender EH and RFC Liège had applied for a Belgian professional football license, meaning that only those two teams were eligible for promotion.
 With just one matchday to go and RFC Liège two points ahead of Dender EH, a ruling was made on an earlier complaint by the Belgian FA that RFC Liège had not put sufficient U21 players on the match sheet during their regular season match against Dender EH.
-THe result of that match was changed from a 3–0 home win to a 0–5 forfeit loss, causing the starting points of RFC Liège to be lowered by one to 24 and those of Dender EH increased by two to 25.
+The result of that match was changed from a 3–0 home win to a 0–5 forfeit loss, causing the starting points of RFC Liège to be lowered by one to 24 and those of Dender EH increased by two to 25.
 Going into the final match, Dender EH was suddenly leading by one point instead of being down two.
-RFC Liège appealed this decision, but then lost the final match (while Dender EH won) before a ruling was made, meaning the outcome won't matter.
+RFC Liège appealed this decision, but then lost the final match (while Dender EH won) before a ruling was made, meaning the outcome didn't matter.
+The appeal in the end went in favor of RFC Liège, reinstating their original points.